BLS Certification Importance at the Height of the Opioid Crisis

 Opioid Misuse and Overdose Rates Are Spreading and Increasing

 In 2016, more than 2.1 million people misused opioids for the first time.
 Up to 170,000 used heroin for the first time, and nearly 1 million used heroin recurrently.
 More than 19,000 deaths will involve synthetic opioids, including fentanyl.
 Reports citing ethnic prevalence on the opioid epidemic for 2017 have not yet been released, but overall worsening of the epidemic is still evident.
 Men are more likely to develop an opioid addiction.
-While 16 states saw opioid overdoses increase 54 percent, others saw rates increase by 30 percent in 45 states, says the CDC.gov.
+While 16 states saw opioid overdoses increase 54 percent, others saw rates increase by 30 percent in 45 states, according to the CDC.gov.
 In fact, Midwest opioid overdose rates rose by as much as 70 percent from July 2016 to September 2017.

 The opioid epidemic statistics reflect the need to understand the risk of addiction and overdose resulting from both natural and synthetic opioids.